devender197/FetchTest/README.md

 ## Network and Offline Management
   1. API Client:Utilizes Retrofit to fetch data efficiently from network sources.
-  2. Cache Manager:Implements offline support using DataStore to store and retrieve cached data.
-Ensures the application provides list data even when the device is offline.
+  2. Cache Manager:Implements offline support using DataStore to store and retrieve cached data.Ensures the application provides list data even when the device is offline.

+## Test case
+  Created a test class for the main view model with test data using Junit and mockito

+## DI
+  Used **hilt** to provide dependency injection

 ### Api Source https://fetch-hiring.s3.amazonaws.com/hiring.json.

 **Language**: Kotlin

-**Libraries**: ViewModel, Flows, Retrofit
+**Libraries**: ViewModel, Flows, Retrofit, mockito

 **Architecture**: MVVM